Flwrian/Aspira/README.md

 ![UCI Support](https://img.shields.io/badge/Protocol-UCI-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

-# 🧠 Aspira – Java Chess Engine
+# Aspira – Java Chess Engine

-**Aspira** is a chess engine built from the ground up in **Java** — born out of curiosity, a love of chess, and a deep drive to understand how things work at a low level.

-This project isn’t just about creating a strong engine.
-It’s about learning by doing: building everything myself — from board representation and bitboards to move generation, legality checking, and search logic.
-No shortcuts, no libraries doing the hard work.
+Aspira is a chess engine written entirely in **Java**.
+It didn’t start as an attempt to build a strong engine, and it definitely didn’t stay simple for long.

+What began as “let’s make something that plays legal moves” slowly turned into one of the most mentally demanding projects I’ve worked on.
+Chess engines have this special property: everything depends on everything else.
+One small mistake, one shortcut, one assumption that isn’t 100% correct — and suddenly nothing makes sense anymore.
+Wrong evaluations, illegal moves, random blunders, or performance falling off a cliff.

+This project forced me to write *good* code everywhere.
+There’s no hiding.
+If one part is sloppy, the whole engine eventually explodes.

 ---

-## 🚧 Project Philosophy
+## About the Project

-Aspira started as a side project back when I was learning Java — just a basic engine to play some legal moves.
-But over time, it turned into a serious dive into engine architecture, bitboard logic, and performance optimization.
-I’ve since rewritten large parts of the codebase to make it faster, cleaner, and more scalable.

-The engine is now in its **second major iteration (V2)**, fully rebuilt with performance and correctness in mind.
+Aspira is built from the ground up.
+No chess libraries doing the heavy lifting, no magic abstractions that hide complexity.
+Every major component exists because I needed to understand it deeply enough to implement it myself.

+That includes:
+- board representation
+- bitboards
+- move generation
+- legality checking
+- search
+- time management
+- hashing
+- repetition detection

+At multiple points, I had to throw away large parts of the code and start again.
+The current version is not “v1 with patches”, it’s a full rewrite with everything I learned the hard way baked in.

+This is easily one of the most headache-inducing projects I’ve done — but also one of the most rewarding.

 ---

-## ✅ Features Implemented
+## Current State

+Aspira is a functional UCI chess engine with a solid core architecture.
+It’s not trying to compete with Stockfish, but it *does* aim to be correct, fast, and understandable.

+### What’s implemented

-- ✅ Full rule implementation: castling, en passant, promotion, legality checking, repetition
+- Full ruleset (castling, en passant, promotion, repetition)
-- ⚙️ Core engine loop
-- ♟️ Bitboard-based move generation (including magic bitboards)
+- Bitboard-based move generation (including sliding pieces)
+- Zobrist hashing
+- Transposition table
+- Alpha-beta search with quiescence search
+- Move ordering (history heuristic, MVV-LVA, TT move)
+- Time management
-- 🔄 UCI protocol support
+- UCI protocol support
-- 🧠 Pluggable search algorithms
-- 📜 FEN/PGN parsing and saving
+- FEN / PGN handling
-- 🧪 Perft testing suite
+- Perft testing for correctness
-- 🔍 Zobrist hashing for fast position tracking
-- 🔢 Packed move representation
-- ⏱️ Time management inside the search

 ---

-## 🧭 Roadmap & Upcoming Work

-- 🧠 **NNUE / ML experiments** *(future phase)*
-  Possibly integrating simple NN models for position eval.
+## Performance

+On March 2025 on a **Ryzen 7 7800X3D**, Aspira reaches around **15 million nodes per second** in realistic conditions (legal move generation, checks, full rules enforced).
+December 2025: move gen ~1.5x performance

+That number didn’t come from one big optimization.
+It came from dozens of small fixes:
+- removing unnecessary allocations
+- fixing subtle bugs that killed pruning
+- rewriting slow paths
+- simplifying logic that looked “clean” but wasn’t fast

+Most performance gains came from correctness, not clever tricks.

 ---

-## ⚡ Performance

-As of March 2025, Aspira’s move generation peaks at around **15 million nodes per second (MNPS)** on a **Ryzen 7 7800X3D**, with all rule enforcement and legality checks enabled.
-Optimization is ongoing.
+## Why This Was Hard

+Chess engines are unforgiving.
+You don’t just debug crashes — you debug *ideas*.

+- A broken repetition check quietly kills winning lines.
+- A slightly wrong make/undo corrupts the position three plies later.
+- A bad quiescence search looks fine… until it doesn’t.
+- One incorrect bit operation and evaluation becomes noise.

+You spend hours staring at code that *looks* correct, only to realize the bug is conceptually wrong, not syntactically wrong.

+That’s what makes this project special to me.

 ---

-## 🤝 Contributing
+## Contributing

-**Aspira is open to contributions.** Whether it’s code, ideas, testing, or feedback — all help is welcome.
-If you're interested in contributing:
+Aspira is open to contributions.

+If you want to contribute:
-1. Fork the repo
+1. Fork the repository
-2. Pick an open issue (or open your own)
+2. Open an issue or pick an existing one
-3. Open a pull request
+3. Submit a pull request with a clear explanation

-Feel free to reach out if you want to discuss architecture, optimization, or chess engine theory.
+I’m always open to discussions about engine design, performance trade-offs, or chess programming in general.

 ---

-## 💬 Special Thanks

-Huge thanks to the **Stockfish Discord community** for the resources, discussions, and general inspiration.
-Also shout-out to the creators of open-source tools and test suites that help keep engines like this honest.

----

-## 🚀 Why Aspira?
+## Closing Thoughts

+Aspira isn’t just a chess engine.
+It’s the result of wrestling with complexity until things finally started to make sense.

-The name *Aspira* comes from the idea of “aspiring” — to improve, to dig deeper, to push further into the mechanics of something complex.
-This engine is my way of doing that with both chess and code.
+The name comes from *aspiring* — not just to build something stronger, but to understand something deeply enough that it stops being mysterious.
+Somewhere along the way, it also started aspiring my soul.

+There’s still a lot to improve.
+But this is a solid foundation, earned the hard way.